hetong007/TD_ConnectFour/README.md

 Implementation method comes from this [document](http://modelai.gettysburg.edu/2013/tdgammon/pa4.pdf).

 The result is not very good and I am looking for a solution now.
+Possibly using large amount of random games to initialize.